pratishkatiyar/CodeforcesRatingsUpdateNotifier/README.md

 # CodeforcesRatingsUpdateNotifier

-A huge amount of your nerve cells die every time when you wait for a rating update on Codeforces and refresh the standing page every second.
+When you are waiting for ratings update you refresh the standing page every second.
 Now stop refreshing standing page every second this python program will notify you when ratings are updated with your rating change!

 # usage